SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

 >
 >

-***

-#### Use asynchronous loading

 The most important setting is `data-sap-ui-async="true"`.
 This enables the runtime to load all the modules and preload files for all declared libraries asynchronously, if an asynchronous API is used.
 Setting `async=true` leverages the browser's capabilities to execute multiple requests in parallel, without blocking the UI thread.

 > Note:
-> The `data-sap-ui-async="true"` configuration option requires extensive testing as well as cooperation on application side to ensure a stable and fully working application.
+> The `data-sap-ui-async="true"` configuration option requires extensive testing as well as cooperation on the application side to ensure a stable and fully working application.
 It is, therefore, **not** activated automatically, but needs to be configured accordingly.
 If you encounter issues, or want to prepare your application for asynchronous loading, see [Is Your Application Ready for Asynchronous Loading?](Is_Your_Application_Ready_for_Asynchronous_Loading_493a15a.md).
+The bootstrap attribute `data-sap-ui-async="true"` affects both modules **and** preload files.
+If it is not possible to load the modules asynchronously \(e.g. for compatibility reasons\), use `data-sap-ui-preload="async"` to configure at least the preloads for asynchronous loading.
 >
 >